microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/chatmessage-post.md

 #### <a name="request"></a>Solicitação
 Este é um exemplo de solicitação.

-> **Nota:** A ID do anexo deve ser exclusiva e pode ser um novo GUID gerado aleatoriamente.
-No entanto, a ID do anexo deve ser a mesma no corpo _e_ nos _elementos de anexos_ .
+> **Observação:** A ID do anexo deve ser exclusiva e pode ser um novo GUID gerado aleatoriamente.
+No entanto, a ID do anexo deve ser a mesma no _corpo_ e nos _elementos anexos._

 # <a name="http"></a>[HTTP](#tab/http)